CSC-3380-Spring-2024/Team-17/DivineCatharsis/README.md

 #
 # -- How To Run Divine Catharsis --
 #
-# Unzip the Godot Engine folder and open the Godot application for MacOS/win64.
+# Install and run the Godot application from https://godotengine.org/download .
 # Import the project.godot file in the DivineCarthasis folder.
 # If you wish to run the full game, click the run button at the right and the game will start.
 # If you wish to run a specific level, click the edit button.
 Under the scene tab, select open in editor for whichever level you wish to start from.
 Then click run current scene at the top right, or instead, press F6.